List of Teenage Mutant Ninja Turtles characters: Renet Tilley

 Renet Tilley is a rather reluctant, spoiled, and impulsive teenager whose parents, also denizens of the 79th Level, hoped that apprenticing her to Lord Simultaneous would help her develop some kind of common sense.
 Curious and impatient as she was, she did not care very much for studying.
 Renet first met the Turtles fooling around, when one day out of boredom she snatched her master's Time Scepter and was caught by him.
-She replied immediately and time-traveled off with Lord Simultaneous' Sceptre of the Sands of Time to Earth - more specifically to 1986 New York City.
+She replied immediately and time-traveled off with Lord Simultaneous' Sceptre of the Sands of Time to Earth – more specifically to 1986 New York City.
 Renet and the Turtles became friends, but Simultaneous appeared and sent Renet into a panic.
 Fleeing Simultaneous further, she and the Turtles went to 1406 A.D., straight into a castle siege.
 The castle belonged to the dark mage Savanti Romero, a former, but exiled student of Simultaneous, and the besiegers were the soldiers of Cerebus, who was after some scrolls, that Romero had stolen.
 Romero also managed to grab the Time Scepter, and the Turtles and Renet had to contend with Cerebus' help to attack the castle and get the Sceptre back from Savanti Romero.
 The force was no match for Romero's magic.
 Before it came to the worst, Simultaneous appeared.
 Romero attacked Lord Simultaneous who took the Time Scepter again and cast Savanti into prehistoric times.
-He handed the scrolls to Cerebus, sent the Turtles back again to their time, and sent Renet to wipe dust in his huge library to.
+He handed the scrolls to Cerebus, sent the Turtles back again to their time, and sent Renet to wipe dust in his huge library.
 Later, she assists the Turtles in defeating Savanti Romero in prehistory when Romero plans to alter the Earths orbit and prevent the asteroid impact that wiped out the dinosaurs, meaning humanity, and mutant Turtles, will never exist.
 After defeating Romero, the group is stranded in prehistory for several months after the Scepter is lost in the ocean, but it is eventually recovered.
 Renet makes a third appearance saving the Turtles from Romero's demonic bride, Juliet Romero.
 This time she appears as a deity-like woman with full control over her time manipulating powers.

-In the 2003 cartoon, Renet (voiced by Liza Jacqueline) undergone some minor changes in her backstory, where she is shown to be quite a scatterbrained person who came to her friends with good intentions, but with little practical skill she caused some problems across space and time.
+In the 2003 animated series, Renet (voiced by Liza Jacqueline) undergone some minor changes in her backstory, where she is shown to be quite a scatterbrained person who came to her friends with good intentions, but with little practical skill she caused some problems across space and time.
 This leads to her transporting herself and the Turtles back to the medieval age to which Savanti Romero was banished, which resulted in the loss of the Time Scepter to Ultimate Drako, the fused form of the Ultimate Ninja and Drako.
 It would later be recovered and entrusted to Renet again, leading to another encounter with Romero in the Cretaceous Period.
 She would later appear at April and Casey's wedding, watching from a distance.